 How can you protect your assets from lawsuits?

 Asset protection planning helps protect your assets from lawsuits.
 In the asset protection process, you convert assets that can be claimed by creditors (non-exempt assets) and move them out of reach.
 Out of reach assets are called exempt assets.

 Before you can have an asset protection plan you must have a financial plan.
 You cannot begin an asset protection plan if you are already in a lawsuit.
 Some folks think they can simply transfer assets out of their names if and when they are in a lawsuit, but a court will see right through these ‘fraudulent’ transfers.
 The judge will have the transfers reversed and the assets turned over.

-Once you examine your short term and long-term financial goals, you will learn about your current and future sources of income, how much money you will need to retire, and how much will be left over to pass on to your heirs through your estate plan after you die.
+Examining your short term and long-term financial goals, you’ll understand your current and future sources of income.
+You’ll also see how much money you will need to retire.
+Also, you’ll see how much you can leave your heirs via your estate after death.
 When your financial plan is in place, you can review your current assets to determine if they are exempt from creditors and, if they are not, then reposition them to become exempt.
-A financial plan will also allow you to plan for positioning assets that you intend to acquire in the future to be protected from potential creditors.
+A financial plan also allows you to position assets you intend to acquire in the future, protected from potential creditors.

-You never know if you will ever be involved in a lawsuit.
+You never know if you will be part of a lawsuit.